antaljanosbenjamin/cps_homework/README.md

 cmake --build .
 ```

-After that, the subscriber can be started with `bin/cps_main s` and the publisher with `bin/cps_main p`.
+After that, copy the license file to `bin`.
+Once the license has been copied, the subscriber can be started with `bin/cps_main s` and the publisher with `bin/cps_main p`.

 Good luck, have fun!